Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Ultrascale+/DFX/Abstract_Shell_Per_SLR_Compilation/Readme.md

 # Individiual Steps

 ## Create a design by partitioning into multiple hierarchies.
 This tutorial uses Vivado IPI to create 4 reconfigurable partitions and a seperate hierarchy for registers between these hierarchies.
+Static region need not necessary be one single hierarchy.
+However, for making floorplanning constraints easier, it is recommended to keep one hierarchy for static region.

 <p align="center">
   <img src="./images/block_diagram.png?raw=true" alt="block_diagram"/>
 </p>

 ## About AXI Register Slices for SLR crossing